ClaudiaInSweden/carb-calculator/README.md

 - Enable the user to enter product name
 - Enable user to save the result
-- Enable user to save multiple result for comparison
+- Enable user to save multiple results for comparison
 - Add calculation for wet cat food
 - Add calculation for dog food